 - Two-piece systems with mechanical couplings may offer some level of protection against stoma impact.

-- If you’re a colostomate and you irrigate your colon, using a two-piece system allows you easily remove your primary bag and swap it with an irrigation sleeve, then replace it when you’re done – all without having to remove your wafer.
+- If you’re a colostomate, and you irrigate your colon, using a two-piece system allows you to easily remove your primary bag and swap it with an irrigation sleeve, then replace it when you’re done – all without having to remove your wafer.

 Disadvantages of a two-piece appliance

 - Mechanical couplings add stiffness and bulk to the pouch; locking couplings are even more obtrusive

 - more expensive to purchase a separate wafer and pouch vs. a one-piece

 - some bags can detach or leak from the coupling

 - mechanical couplings are not ideal for hernias

 So which option is better for you?
 That’s probably something you’ll need to investigate yourself by sampling products from various manufacturers.

 You may even decide to switch between systems, depending on your plans for that week or month.